 Jury duty.
-Missouri law prohibits an employer from discharging, threatening, disciplining or otherwise taking adverse action against an employee because he or she has been called to jury duty.
-A discharged employee can sue for reinstatement, lost wages, and other damages, as well as attorney's fees (MO Rev. Stat.
+Missouri law prohibits an employer from discharging, threatening, disciplining, or otherwise taking adverse action against an employee because he or she takes time off to serve on jury duty (MO Rev. Stat.
 Sec.
-494.460).
+494.455).